barryclark/jekyll-now/_posts/2020-12-02-cloud-native-london-december-2020.md

 published: false
 ---

-Hang out with us and three great speakers from solo.io, Nectar, and Red Sift at the December Cloud Native London virtual meetup, on Rambly and YouTube from 6:30pm GMT!
+Hang out with us and three great speakers from Solo.io, Nectar, and Red Sift at the December Cloud Native London virtual meetup, on Rambly and YouTube from 6:30pm GMT!

 [Join us on Rambly](https://rambly.app/#/rooms/twitch:cloudnativelon) or catch the Youtube livestream.

 ### Our agenda for 2nd December 2020 is (times in GMT):

 * 6:45 Kick off
-* 7:15 The challenges of exposing and connecting microservices (Denis Jannot, solo.io)
+* 7:15 The challenges of exposing and connecting microservices (Denis Jannot, Solo.io)
 * 7:45 Sharing Kubernetes Apps: Can we do Better?
 (Xavier Millot, Nectar)
 * 8:15 Break
 * 8:30 Moving to the cloud with evidence (Peter Parkanyi, Red Sift)
 * 9:00 Wrap up

-We are immensely grateful to [Tecknuovo](https://www.tecknuovo.com/), [Humio](https://humio.com/), [Palo Alto Networks](https://www.paloaltonetworks.com/), and [Nectar](https://www.codenectar.com/) for your enthusiastic and generous support and sponsorship.
+We are immensely grateful to [Tecknuovo](https://www.tecknuovo.com/), [Humio](https://humio.com/) and [Palo Alto Networks](https://www.paloaltonetworks.com/) for your enthusiastic and generous support and sponsorship.

 ## Cloud Native London January